 PRP involves extracting platelets, or healing cells present in your own blood, and then injecting them in areas of thinning hair.
 These cells stimulate blood flow in the area, strengthening and thickening the hair shaft and reactivating dormant follicles.

 While results aren’t guaranteed, we’ve seen great outcomes with this method.
 In our practice, we extract a super-concentrated platelet cocktail through proprietary methods to bring our patients the best result possible.

 Interested in Surgical Options for Women’s Hair Loss?

-Schedule a free, confidential conversation with Dr. Daniel A. Danyo today – either in person or online.
+Schedule a confidential conversation with Dr. Daniel A. Danyo today – either in person or online.
 He’ll evaluate your hair loss, discuss your options in detail, and help you get started on the path toward thicker, fuller natural hair.